tq-systems/meta-tq/meta-tq/doc/README.TQMa64xxL.md

   default pinmuxing.
 This also affects LED and button GPIOs.
 LEDs and buttons are working as expected on Linux.
 * There is currently no driver support for the Bluetooth module of the MBaX4XxL
+* On variants with only a single R5 core (TQMa6412L, TQMa6411L), booting
+  R5 programs and communicating with them using the Linux remoteproc/rpmsg drivers is currently unsupported.
 * TQMa64xxL *REV.010x only*:
   * There is an address conflict on I2C addresses 0x51 and 0x54.
 Access to the EEPROMs and the RTC may not work correctly.